g-oneee/chatSpheree/README.md

 2. **Search for Users:**
    - Use the search functionality to find and connect with other users.

-3. **Initiate Chat:**
+3. **Initiate Private Chat:**
-   - Select a user from the search results and start a chat.
+   - Select a user from the search results and start a private chat.

+4. **Create a Group:**
+   - Create a new group and add users to initiate a group conversation.

-4. **Send and Receive Messages:**
+5. **Send and Receive Messages:**
-   - Enjoy real-time messaging with seamless communication.
+   - Enjoy real-time messaging in both private and group conversations.

 ## Technologies Used